lesaigor/yolo/explanation.md

 Variable files in the `vars` directory are used to store variables that can be referenced in our Ansible playbook.
 This allows for greater flexibility and customization of our configuration.

+# Stage Two: Kubernetes Instrumentation Explanation
+This document provides an explanation of the setup and configuration implemented in Stage two of the project.

+## Minikube
+Ensure Minikube is installed and configured properly on your local machine.

+## kubectl
+Ensure kubectl is installed and configured to interact with your Minikube cluster.

+## namespace
+Defines a separate namespace to isolate resources.

+## Steps to Deploy on Kubernetes
+1. Start Minikube
+   Start Minikube to spin the pod and clusters:

+2. Apply Kubernetes Manifests
+   Apply the Kubernetes manifests to create the necessary resources:
+3. Port Conflicts
+  Ensure no other services are using the ports required by Minikube.
+You can kill processes using the conflicting ports:

+4.Container Runtime Issues
+Ensure Docker or the container runtime is running:

+ 5. Deploying code on Cloud cluster
+Install and Configure Google Cloud SDK:
+Ensure you have the Google Cloud SDK installed and configured.
+Authenticate with your Google:

+6.Cloud account and set the project
+Create a GKE Cluster:
+Create a GKE cluster to host your application:
+Get Cluster Credentials:
+Get the credentials for your GKE cluster to interact with it using kubectl:

+6.Deploy Application on GKE
+Apply the Kubernetes manifests to create the necessary resources on GKE:

+7. Accessing the Application

+Once deployed, you can access your application using the external IP address of the services.
+This can be found in the README.MD file with external IP URL: